- Product Type

 - Chemical Group

 Mateno Complete combines three active ingredients from three modes of action, including aclonifen, a new herbicide mode of action for Australia.
 Mateno Complete will provide residual control with flexibility in use rate and application timings to enable outstanding performance in a range of scenarios.
-In wheat, Mateno Complete can be used in an early post emergence (EPE) use pattern which delivers weed control across the complete soil surface profile - in the furrow, on the furrow shoulder and in the inter-row.
-In both wheat and barley, Mateno Complete can also be used in an IBS (incorporated by sowing) use pattern.
+In wheat and barley, Mateno Complete can be used in an early post emergence (EPE) use pattern which delivers weed control across the complete soil surface profile - in the furrow, on the furrow shoulder and in the inter-row.
+Mateno Complete can also be used in an IBS (incorporated by sowing) use pattern in both wheat and barley.

 Combines 3 active ingredients; pyroxasulfone, diflufenican & aclonifen, a new MoA (Group 32) for Australian agriculture